vaishnavi-rajesh/cupidn-t/README.md

 Client-side only: All user input, fake matches, and logic happen inside the browser; no data is sent or saved externally.

-Session-limited data: No local storage or cookies are used, so data is lost on page reload or close.
+Session-limited data: No local storage or cookies are used, so data is lost on page reload or close..

-No tracking or analytics: The app respects user privacy fully.

 How to Run
 Save the complete HTML file (e.g., cupidnt.html) locally.